CharithDombawala/ranger_mini_v2_ros2/src/ReadMe.md

 # OVERVIEW
 <p align="justify">
-This is Ros2 simulation of a swerve drive robot named ranger_mini_v2.This workspace is a partial migration from ros1 simulation by weston robot.
-Spectially the four_wheel_steering_controller package, ranger_mini_v2_naviagtion package and ranger_mini_v2_description packages have been modified significantly.Although urdf_geometry_parser package have not being using here.
+This is a ROS2 simulation of a swerve drive robot named ranger_mini_v2.
+This workspace is a partial migration from the ROS1 simulation by Weston Robot.
+Specifically, the four_wheel_steering_controller package, ranger_mini_v2_navigation package, and ranger_mini_v2_description package have been significantly modified.
+Although the urdf_geometry_parser package is not being used here.
 </p>

 # Prerequisites